meepen/gluajit/README.md

 3. Compile with msvcbuild in a visual studio command prompt
 4. Place lua51.dll in the old datacache(\_srv).dll position with the name datacache(\_srv).dll
 5. Launch Garry's Mod

+To compile & install on linux:

+1. run `make depend` in src/ to update Makefile.dep
+2. (TODO)